Virtualmaster/virtualmaster-turnkey-import/README.md

 ## Other images
 This example is for WordPress.
 Advanced can simply edit install script and **deploy all Turnkey Linux** images.
+Editable part is highlighted in script by box from '#'.

 ## Why too much work
 It's not possible to install anything in virtualization environment like on a classic architecture.
 We must adjust